jflude/lancaster/README.md

-MULTICAST-ADDRESS:PORT to receive data, and the HEARTBEAT-PERIOD microseconds (defaulting to one second) it should expect to receive heartbeats in the absence of data (PUBLISHER will send separate heartbeats over both the TCP and multicast channels).
-If a heartbeat is not received in time, PUBLISHER will exit with an error.
+MULTICAST-ADDRESS:PORT to receive data, and the HEARTBEAT-PERIOD microseconds (defaulting to one second) it should expect to receive heartbeats in the absence of data (PUBLISHER will send separate heartbeats over both the TCP and multicast channels.
+If a heartbeat is not received in time, SUBSCRIBER will exit with an error.)
 PUBLISHER will attempt to fill a UDP packet with data before sending it, but will send a partial packet if the data in it is older than MAX-PACKET-AGE microseconds (defaulting to 2 milliseconds).
 PUBLISHER will multicast data over the DATA-INTERFACE network interface rather than the system's default, if the -i